 For one embodiment of the invention, in the context of search engine result optimization, the user activity and/or user information of multiple users, during a search session, is correlated with queries to effect an evolving association between queries and the organization and presentation of documents.

-Systems in accordance with such embodiments employ the ability to store users’ activity over the entire search session, thus making possible the correlation of a number of different types of user activity and user information.
+Systems following such embodiments employ the ability to store users’ activity over the entire search session, thus making possible the correlation of many different types of user activity and user information.
 The use of correlated user input allows such systems to provide relevant search results without the limitations imposed by the key-word-based systems of the prior art.

 For one embodiment, the set of conceptually related information is a gathering page containing information related to a general concept of interest to a particular group of users.

-Such a gathering page, may contain a number of related sub-concepts of any sort, including links to documents, directories, databases, spreadsheets, news items, audio, video, images, applications, advertisements, product descriptions, and reference information, as well as links to lists, tables, trees, or catalogs of any of the above items, and links to other gathering pages, all of which may be collected from any number of sources.
+Such a gathering page may contain many related sub-concepts of any sort, including links to documents, directories, databases, spreadsheets, news items, audio, video, images, applications, advertisements, product descriptions, and reference information, as well as links to lists, tables, trees, or catalogs of any of the above items, and links to other gathering pages, all of which may be collected from any number of sources.